 No one said it would be easy.
 But it’s worth it.

 Entrepreneurship may be the road less traveled, but sometimes the rougher the journey, the more worthy the adventure.
-Whether you’re in the idea stage or scaling a business, cherish every small win along the way; they’ll make your journey worthwhile.
+Whether you’re in the idea stage or scaling a business, cherish every small win along the way—they’ll make your journey worthwhile.

 Just ask Jaime Garrastazu, who took a risk and quit a stable job to start Pompeii, a shoe and apparel brand, with four friends from college.

-“I think, now, six years later, it was the best decision of my life," he says.
-"And not because Pompeii has been successful–I think success is pretty subjective–but because it’s impossible to think that any other career or profession could’ve given me this level of personal and professional growth.”
+“It was the best decision of my life,” he says.
+“And not because Pompeii has been successful—I think success is pretty subjective—but because it’s impossible to think that any other career or profession could’ve given me this level of personal and professional growth.”

 Remember to anticipate, prepare, take care of yourself, build your network, and develop a healthy mindset as you go.
 Every hurdle you overcome is good practice for more complex challenges down the road.
 An entrepreneur’s life can be incredibly difficult but oh so rewarding.